Car Accident Lawyer in Marietta, GA

 What Damages Are You Entitled to After an Accident?

-After a car accident, you may be entitled to financial compensation for your:
+After a car accident in Marietta, GA, you may be entitled to financial compensation for your:

 - Medical expenses (Bills now and for future medical treatment)

 - Lost income (Missed wages and being unable to work)

 - Property damage (Damage to your vehicle or other personal items)

 - Pain and suffering (The physical and emotional stress you endured)

 - Funeral expenses (If your loved one was killed in a fatal crash)